Toronto subway: Safety

 The light-rail Line 5 Eglinton will use a guideway intrusion detection system (GIDS) to detect trespassers on the tracks on the underground sections of the line.
 When GIDS detects a trespasser on the tracks, it will issue an audio warning to the trespasser, provide live CCTV video to central control, and automatically stop the train without driver intervention.
 Each station will be equipped with multiple GIDS scanners along the station platform.
 There will also be GIDS scanners at each tunnel portal.
 In addition, there will be scanners within the yellow tactile strips along the platform edge to issue an audio warning if a person steps on it before the train has arrived.

 A trial program began in 2008 with Toronto EMS and has been expanded and made permanent, with paramedics on hand at several stations during peak hours: Spadina and Bloor–Yonge (morning peak: 7 am–10 am) and Union and Eglinton (evening peak: 2 pm–6 pm).

+By September 2023, the TTC was making naloxone available at each subway station so that designated trained TTC staff could attempt to rescue anyone having a drug overdose.
+Kits containing naloxone nasal spray would be stored at station collector booths.
+TTC special constables would carry naloxone.

 Training

 Subway operators begin their training at Hillcrest with a virtual reality mockup of a Toronto Rocket car.
 The simulator consists of the operator cab with full functions, a door and partial interior of a subway car.
 The simulator is housed in a simulated subway tunnel.
-Construction of a new subway training centre is underway at the Wilson Complex, as part of the Toronto Rocket subway car program.
+Construction of a new subway training centre was underway at the Wilson Complex, as part of the Toronto Rocket subway car program.